oliverzh2000/audio-networking/README.md

    * Asynchronously: run independent connections in each channel.
    * Synchronously: alternate bits read/written from lineEncoder between 2 channels - effectively halves the length of each frame.
 2. Encrypted Connections
+3. Flow and congestion control to connect more than two machines together (will require additional hardware - i.e. n-channel audio mixer)